-Section: 5.90.060 Limitation on number of licenses.
+Section: 6.86.032 Limitation on number of licenses.

 (a) Up to four MCDORe Licenses may be issued for premises within the unincorporated areas of Marin County for a medicinal cannabis retailer which is closed to the public and conducts sales exclusively by delivery.
+The Board of Supervisors reserves the power to not grant any licenses under this Ordinance.

-Section: 5.90.061 Limitation on location.
+Section: 6.86.033 Limitation on location.

 - (a) A MCDORe may only be located within the following coastal and non-coastal zoning districts: C1, CP, AP, OP, and IP. - (b) A MCDORe shall not be allowed within the specified distances to the following uses that are in existence at the time the license is issued.
 The distance specified in this section shall be measured in the same manner as provided in subdivision (c) of Section 11362.768 of the Health and Safety Code, as may be amended from time to time.
-Specifically, the following buffers shall apply:

-- (1) Within a 600-foot radius of a school, day care center, or youth center as required by Section 26054 of the Business and Professions Code, as may be amended from time to time. - (2) Within a 600-foot radius of a playground, which is in addition to the uses required per Section 26054 of the Business and Professions Code.
+Specifically the following buffers shall apply: - (1) Within a 600-foot radius of a school, day care center, youth center, or another cannabis retailer, as required by Section 26054 of the Business and Professions Code, as may be amended from time to time. - (2) Within a 600-foot radius of a playground or tobacco store, which are in addition to the uses required per Section 26054 of the Business and Professions Code.

-Section: 5.90.070 License application.
+Section: 6.86.040 License application.

-- (a) A complete application shall be submitted including all information and materials required by the County and this Chapter.
+- (a) A complete application shall be submitted including all information and materials required by the County and this chapter.
 All applications for licenses shall be filed with the County Administrator or designee, using forms provided by the County, within the filing period that is established by the County, and which may be extended from time to time.
 It is the responsibility of the applicant to provide information required for approval of the license.
-The application shall be made under penalty of perjury. - (b) At Phase 2, an application shall be accompanied by an application review fee, as established by resolution of the Board of Supervisors from time to time.
+The application shall be made under penalty of perjury. - (b) An application shall be accompanied by an application review fee, as established by resolution of the Board of Supervisors from time to time.
 This application review fee shall not include fingerprinting, photographing, and background check costs and shall be in addition to any other business license fee or license fee imposed by this code or other governmental agencies.

-Section: 5.90.071 Review and action on applications.
+Section: 6.86.041 Review of applications.